-Advice issued by the Saudi Arabia Ministry of Health recommends that elderly (above 65 years of age) and those with chronic diseases (e.g. heart disease, kidney disease, respiratory disease, diabetes), immune deficiency (congenital and acquired), malignancy and terminal illnesses, pregnant women and children (under 12 years) postpone the performance of the Hajj and Umrah in 2016 for their own safety.
+For Hajj 1438 (2017) the Saudi Arabia Ministry of Health recommends that the elderly (above 65 years of age), those with chronic diseases (e.g. heart disease, kidney disease, respiratory disease, diabetes), immune deficiency (congenital and acquired), malignancy, terminal illness, pregnant women and children (under 12 years) postpone the performance of the Hajj and Umrah for their own safety.

 Hajj and Umrah Vaccination Requirements

-- Conjugate vaccine - single dose to be given not more than 8 years and not less than 10 days prior to arrival in Saudi Arabia
+- Conjugate vaccine (Menveo/Nimenrix)- single dose to be given not more than 5 years and not less than 10 days prior to arrival in Saudi Arabia

-- Polysaccharide vaccine - single dose to be given not more than 3 years and no less than 10 days prior to arrival in Saudi Arabia
+- Polysaccharide vaccine (ACWY Vax) - single dose to be given not more than 3 years and no less than 10 days prior to arrival in Saudi Arabia

 - All arrivals from countries within the African Meningitis Belt (Benin; Burkina Faso; Cameroon; Chad; Central African Republic; Cote d'Ivoire; Eritrea; Ethiopia; Gambia; Guinea; Guinea-Bissau; Mali; Niger; Nigeria; Senegal, Sudan and South Sudan) will also be administered antibiotic treatment at the point of entry as an added precaution.

 In the UK, visas will not be issued unless proof of vaccination, at least 10 days prior to the expected date of entry, is submitted with the visa application.

 The Saudi Arabia Ministry of Health has other vaccination requirements for Hajj pilgrims entering from countries other than the UK: